-PTP fast event notifications are available only for network interfaces configured to use PTP ordinary clocks.
+PTP fast event notifications are available for network interfaces configured to use PTP ordinary clocks or PTP boundary clocks.

-11.10.2.
+13.7.2.
 About the PTP fast event notifications framework

-You can subscribe Distributed unit (DU) applications to Precision Time Protocol (PTP) fast events notifications that are generated by OpenShift Container Platform with the PTP Operator and cloud-event-proxy sidecar container.
-You enable the cloud-event-proxy sidecar container by setting the enableEventPublisher field to true in the ptpOperatorConfig custom resource (CR) and specifying a transportHost address.
-PTP fast events use an Advanced Message Queuing Protocol (AMQP) event notification bus provided by the AMQ Interconnect Operator.
+You can subscribe distributed unit (DU) applications to Precision Time Protocol (PTP) fast events notifications that are generated by OpenShift Container Platform with the PTP Operator and cloud-event-proxy sidecar container.
+You enable the cloud-event-proxy sidecar container by setting the enableEventPublisher field to true in the ptpOperatorConfig custom resource (CR) and specifying an Advanced Message Queuing Protocol (AMQP) transportHost address.
+PTP fast events use an AMQP event notification bus provided by the AMQ Interconnect Operator.
 AMQ Interconnect is a component of Red Hat AMQ, a messaging router that provides flexible routing of messages between any AMQP-enabled endpoints.
+An overview of the PTP fast events framework is below: